RetroDECK/ES-DE/USERGUIDE.md

 Note that scraper support is currently very poor for this system, so you may need to manually add images and information for your games.
 It's encouraged to support ScreenScraper and TheGamesDB by contributing game media and metadata so this situation improves over time.

 ### Arcade and Neo Geo

+If using Android then make sure you've read the _MAME4droid 2024 and MAME4droid_ section of the [Android documentation](ANDROID.md#mame4droid-2024-and-mame4droid) and that your ROM directory is configured correctly inside the emulator.

 **General**